nikki93/flo/readme.md

 ### Add a to-do

 A to-do is like an event, but without any dates.
 A to-do is prefixed with a `t`.
-This can be useful when grep’ing flo’s output.
+This can be useful when grepping flo’s output.

     $ f clean apartment
        0       today 11:00  eat lunch